 The Intra-Group funding arrangement is eliminated on consolidation of the Group Accounts, a treatment adopted for any transactions between the PCC and Chief Constable.
-The guarantee from the PCC in respect of the resources consumed by the Chief Constable in 2015/16 amounts to £97.024m (£92.069m in 2014/15).
-This has been re-presented in the CIES and is now included within the Net Cost of Policing Services, in line with current best practice for the preparation of Police Accounts.
+The guarantee from the PCC in respect of the resources consumed by the Chief Constable in 2016/17 amounts to £100.248m (£97.024m in 2015/16).
+This has been re-presented in the CIES and is

-The Balance Sheet includes an Intra-Group Creditor of $\pounds$ 1.606m ( $\pounds$ 1.421m in 2014/15) being the net balance of funding not settled between the PCC and Chief Chief Constable as at the 31

-March; this relates mainly to the balance of Debtors and Creditors shown in each of the singleentity accounts as at this date.
+The Balance Sheet includes an Intra-Group Creditor of \pounds 3.181m (\pounds 1.606m in 2015/16) being the net balance of funding not settled between the PCC and Chief Chief Constable as at the 31 March; this relates mainly to the balance of Debtors and Creditors shown in each of the single-entity accounts as at this date.